Ipswich School Privacy Policy

 Key Information

-The Ipswich School Privacy Policy has been updated in line with the new GDPR regulations.
-You can read it here.
+This School Privacy Notice has been updated in line with the General Data Protection Regulation, as

 WHAT THIS PRIVACY NOTICE IS FOR